How To Find A Profitable Niche Market In 3 Easy Steps

 - Click the blue "Get Ideas" button at the bottom.

-- The tool will bring up keywords based around your search term.
+- The tool will bring up keywords based on your search term.

 - Some of these are potential niche ideas.